 "Ah, there you are!"
 I heard a voice shout out almost as soon as I left the classroom; it seems as though she was already searching for me.

 "Yo, Club Ace; why's it you're always late like this?"
 She asked immediately as I turned to look at her.
 "You know the deadline for the next issue's coming up so you really ought to get a move on!"

 The Editor-In-Chief, nicknamed Chief by the members of the Journalism Club, possessed long brown hair that almost reached past her skirt, alongside enough energy to run around the entire campus with it trailing behind her.
-Standing just a little bit higher than my shoulders, she was the epitome of the phrase 'Small body, High power'.
 Unlike many of the students, she was a dual member of the Journalism Club, as well as the Student Council, and hence sported the black uniform unique for its members: The amount of energy needed to keep going for such roles, on top of being a second-year like me, must be staggering indeed.

 'Well, considering how she's a member of both clubs, she'd need the energy to keep going alright.'
 I thought wryly as I looked her over.
 'I suppose it is inevitable that such a link between student governance and student journalism must exist somewhere, and the Chief is it.'